Overview of Alternative Payment Programs and Community-Based Organizations in California

 Funding comes from member agencies, affiliate members and donations.

-How does CAPPA help families and children?
+How does Thriving Families CA (TFC) help families and children?

 - We promote economic self-sufficiency by helping parents pay for the child care they need to work, look for work, or attend a training program.